Social media: More hindrance than help in banks' cyber crime fight

 Such “unstructured data” includes not just social media but pictures and videos and other information, and accounts for more than 80 percent of all data available.

-“Focusing on unstructured data is what will give us the edge (over criminals) to be able to identify the very complex and organized collusive rings,” said IBM’s Clandillon.
+“Focusing on unstructured data is what will give us the edge (over criminals) to be able to identify the very complex and organised collusive rings,” said IBM’s Clandillon.
+(Additional reporting by Eric Auchard; Editing by Mark Potter)